 fashion, design & jewellery stores

 I like good food prepared with love and care.
 I am always happy to recommend to my friends newly opened as well as traditional restaurants, bistros, cafés and bars with an agreeable ambience, friendly staff and reasonable prices.
-Come for a walk or bike ride with me and enjoy my favourite places to eat and drink!
+Come for a private walk or bike tour with me and enjoy my favourite places to eat and drink!